hassio-addons/addon-tautulli/README.md

 ### Option: `leave_front_door_open`

-Adding this option to the add-on configuration allows you to disable authentication on the Web Terminal by setting it to `true` and leaving the username and password empty.
+Adding this option to the add-on configuration allows you to disable authentication on the add-on by setting it to `true` and leaving the username and password empty.

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is